How to Help Your Senior Loved Ones To Cope With Anxiety

 However, the disorder often goes undiagnosed for a variety of reasons.

-More times than not, anxiety is left undiagnosed because the patient or doctor determines that the symptoms the patient is experiencing is due to a different reason.
+More times than not, anxiety is left undiagnosed because the patient or doctor determines that the symptoms the patient is experiencing are due to a different reason.
 It might be the medications they’re on, other disorders they may have, or because they’ve felt these feelings for so long, they begin to think they’re completely normal.

 What is Anxiety

-Anxiety is actually a normal thing to feel.
+Anxiety is a normal thing to feel.
 When people experience anxiety, it is the body’s way of dealing with dangerous or strange situations.
 When someone experiences anxiety, feelings such as worry, fear, or nervousness can occur.
 However, if anxiety interferes with normal daily activities and routines, it may indicate a disorder.

 Signs and Triggers of Anxiety

-Each type of anxiety can have its own set of triggers as well as signs and symptoms.
+Each type of anxiety can have its own triggers, signs, and symptoms.
 Learning these allows you to help identify what type of anxiety your senior loved one may have.
-Anxiety can be the result of chronic grief, excessive caffeine intake, other illnesses like dementia, and stress.
+For example, anxiety can result from chronic grief, excessive caffeine intake, other illnesses like dementia, and stress.

 The main signs of anxiety are worry, fear, and nervousness.
-However, other signs include unusual behavior, hoarding, depression, alcohol abuse, insomnia, and panic.
+However, other symptoms include unusual behavior, hoarding, depression, alcohol abuse, insomnia, and panic.
 Everyone experiences anxiety in his or her own unique way.
 Try to observe your senior loved one to identify any of these signs of anxiety.

 Types of Anxiety In Seniors